ABOUT

 Our exhibits focus on local and regional subjects: CCC, fire lookouts, the McCall Mill, logging, Smokey the Bear, forestry and area history.
 The museum is honored to be the State of Idaho’s official site for “The Worker,” a bronze statue representing the young men of the CCC.

-**Tours of the Fire Warden’s House can be scheduled for times outside of our normal operating hours.
-Scheduling is based on Museum staff availability.
+**Private tours of the Fire Warden’s House ($10/person) can be scheduled for times outside of our normal operating hours from June 1st-October 15th.
+Scheduling is based on Museum staff availability and tours must be requested at least 7 days in advance.
 Go to the Site Tour page to request a tour.**

 The museum is a self-funded, all volunteer, 501c3 organization supported by membership, site rentals, donations and grants.